-- Launches exclusively on Prime Video on September 1 and 2
+- Launched on Prime Video in September 2022

 - Set during Middle-earth's Second Age

 - Developed by J.D.
 Payne and Patrick McKay

 - Season 1 reportedly cost $465 million

 The Rings of Power season 1 is available to stream on Prime Video.
 The high fantasy series, which acts as a prequel series to J.R.R Tolkien's legendary Lord of the Rings book series, landed on Amazon's streaming platform on September 2.
 So, if you somehow missed it as it released weekly, you can watch it in its entirety now.

 Before you load it up, though, be sure to read our spoiler-free Rings of Power review.
 Once you've read that and streamed the series, we're sure you'll agree that it's one of the best Prime Video shows around.
 Then, get reading our Rings of Power season 2 guide to get the latest on the wildly popular show's next entry.

 But we're getting ahead of ourselves.
 You're here because you want to know everything about The Rings of Power season 1.
 Below, you'll find everything worth knowing about Amazon's Lord of the Rings, including its trailers, cast, plot details, and more.
 So, get cracking!